Venner Shipley's Intellectual Property Magazine featuring a roundup of the latest cases and developments in IP.

 A round up of the latest edition:

-Richard Kennedy and Joel Moss explore if an invention is created by an AI, should the AI be named as the inventor?
+Richard Kennedy explores if an invention is created by an AI, should the AI be named as the inventor?

 MONOPOLY: Trade Mark Edition